• Europes biggest bike selection

 Leasing a bike

-A new option that has become available in recent years is a long-term bike leasing.
+Long-term bike leasing is a new option that has become available in recent years.
 Instead of buying a bike outright, you can lease a bike to use long-term.
-This is a great option if you don’t want to make a big outlay or don’t know if you will like cycling.
+This is an excellent option if you don’t want to make a significant outlay or don’t know if you will like cycling.

 Leasing contracts typically last from a month to a year.
 The longer you agree to lease a bike, the better deal you will get.
 It means you can have a higher-end bike to use, and there is less commitment to money.

-You even find that with a lease, you get some benefits, such as many companies having insurance and some even looking after the maintenance while you own the bike.
-With leasing, the choice is limited, but you get to use some amazing bikes like you own them.
+You even find that with a lease, you get some benefits, such as many companies having insurance and some even taking care of the maintenance while you own the bike.
+With leasing, the choice is limited, but you can use some amazing bikes as you own them. - Alice Huot @ buycycle.

 Type of bike